godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

 One more thing to make this a little more planet-y.
 The land shouldn't be so blobby lets make the edges a little rougher.
-A trick that is often used in shaders to make rough looking terrain with noise is to layer levels of noise over one another and various frequencies.
+A trick that is often used in shaders to make rough looking terrain with noise is to layer levels of noise over one another at various frequencies.
 We use one layer to make the overall blobby structure of the continents.
-Then another layer breaks up the edges a bit, and then another and so on.
+Then another layer breaks up the edges a bit, and then another, and so on.
 What we will do is calculate ``n`` with four lines of shader code instead of just one. ``n`` becomes:

 ::